scssyworks/silkrouter/README.md

 # How to use Silk Router?

-Silkrouter follows event emitter pattern.
-You can compare it with ``jQuery`` custom events.
+Silkrouter is easy to use library for application routing.
+It's syntax is comparable to ``jQuery`` custom events.

 ## Import dependencies